 Side Effects of the Seeds

-Side effects of chia seeds are few.
+Side effects of these powerful seeds are few.
 The main side effect is stomach discomfort especially if consuming them in high amounts.
 So if you are new to chia seeds start slow with your servings to make sure you tolerate them.
 Be sure to drink plenty of water when consuming chia seeds.

 The seeds can be consumed raw or after soaking.
 There is some benefit to soaking the seeds first before consuming them.
 By soaking them you will get the seeds to sprout and that releases enzymes inhibitors to protect the seeds and preventing a loss of nutrients in the chia seeds.